Kabir26-star/CAS-ADS-Projects-Kabirdev-Singh-Ramana/README.md

 (Alternatively, open VS Code → File → Open Folder → select your project folder.)

-## 5. Run the Python Files
+4. Run the Python Files

 In VS Code, open the .py file you want to run.

-Ensure the correct Python interpreter is selected (bottom-right corner of VS Code).
+Make sure Python is installed and selected as the interpreter.

-Run the file by either:
+Run the file using one of these options:

-Clicking the Run ▶ button in VS Code, or
+Click the Run ▶ button at the top-right corner

-Executing it in the terminal:
+Or run it in the terminal:

 python filename.py

-Make sure you have installed the requirements to be able to run all the scripts:
+Reminder

-pip install -r requirements.txt
+If you don't have python dependencies, do run the following command on GitBash: pip install -r requirements.txt